-- WORK & SLEEP WITHOUT WORRY - CarLock monitors and alerts you on your phone when your vehicle is moved, when the engine starts, if unusual vibration is detected & even if the device is disconnected!
+- WORK & SLEEP WITHOUT WORRY - CarLock anti theft car device and car alarm monitors and alerts you on your phone when your vehicle is moved, when the engine starts, if unusual vibration is detected & even if the device is disconnected!

-- VIRTUAL MECHANIC - CarLock actively monitors the health of your vehicle and alerts you in advance if your car battery is running dangerously low or is experiencing high battery drain.
+- VIRTUAL MECHANIC - CarLock anti theft car device actively monitors the health of your vehicle and alerts you in advance if your car battery is running dangerously low or is experiencing high battery drain.

-- LIKE GPS ON STEROIDS - Also included is detailed trip tracking which lets you monitor where your car has been.
+- LIKE GPS ON STEROIDS - Car Lock GPS tracker and anti theft car device includes detailed trip tracking which lets you monitor where your car has been.
 Whether your car is stolen or a "trusted" driver is going off course - you'll know!

 How does a car door sensor work?

 Your car’s electrical system is the main driver behind your car’s door sensors.

 There are several wires and sensors in your vehicle within this system, starting with the car battery.

 The battery supplies power to a junction box equipped with fuses and switches.

 From the junction box, a wire runs to each sensor system.
 Each sensor system consists of detecting whether the circuit is open or closed, depending on the function of the signal.
 For example, car door sensors are part of the same system.

 A wire runs from the box to different parts of your car depending on what your car needs to signal.